department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - Reserve
 - Reservist
 - respiratory disease: use "breathing problems" or "lung disease."
-- résumé: Use accent marks.
+- resume: Don't use accent marks.
 - retroactively: defined as, it takes effect starting from a date in the past.

 ### S